 Locate all employee work areas, such as classrooms and offices, on exterior walls or other locations where it is feasible to maximize daylighting.
 Maximize daylighting in break rooms and other gathering areas where feasible.
-For those spaces on the exterior of the building where it is feasible to maximize daylighting, meet the requirements of ASHRAE 189.1 Section 8.4.1.2 (Minimum Sidelighting effective Aperture for Office Spaces and Classrooms) or Section 8.5.1.2 (Usable Daylight Illuminance in Office Spaces and Classrooms).
-Provide automated lighting controls in accordance with UFC 3-530-01.

-Exception: For Medical Treatment Facilities, refer to UFC 4-510-01 Medical Military Facilities for additional daylighting criteria.
+For those spaces on the exterior of the building where it is feasible to maximize daylighting, meet the requirements of IgCC 801.4.1.2 (8.4.1.2) Minimum Sidelighting Effective Aperture for Office Spaces and Classrooms.
+Provide automated lighting, including daylighting, controls in accordance with UFC 3-530-01.For Medical Treatment Facilities, refer to UFC 4-510-01 Medical Military Facilities for additional daylighting criteria.